-Litigation, or dispute resolution, can be necessary for many situations, including for commercial, property and contract disputes.
+Litigation, or dispute resolution, can be necessary for many situations, including for commercial disputes, property disputes and contract disputes.
 The primary method of dispute resolution is court litigation, although various methods of Alternative Dispute Resolution (ADR) can also be used.

 If court action is unavoidable, Miller Samuel Hill Brown will ensure you are represented by a litigation team with extensive experience assisting clients in tribunals, Sheriff Courts and the Court of Session.

 The majority of court actions take place in the Sheriff Courts, which deal with less complex and lower value claims.
 More complicated and higher value cases (over £100,000) are heard at the Court of Session in Edinburgh.
 The court system is adversarial, and the claimant (also known as the pursuer) must prove their case on the balance of probabilities.

 Prescription and limitation periods apply in slightly different ways to different types of claims.
 Generally, a person has between three and five years to bring a court action depending on the nature of the claim.
 For example, for a contract dispute, you must bring your claim within a five-year period, whereas personal injury claims must be brought within three years.
 If you are unsure about whether you still have a valid claim, please do not hesitate to get in touch.

 The most common remedies in civil cases are a decree for payment or damages, or both.
 Specific performance (or implement), which compels a party to take a particular action, is also available as a primary remedy in Scotland.

 There are a number of possible methods of enforcement that may be ordered by the courts in litigation cases:

 Fees are not fixed by law.
 Legal Aid may be available and legal expense insurance may be included in an individual’s home insurance policy.
 Costs are at the court’s discretion, based on the length and expense of the litigation and the conduct of the parties.